Om Shanti Om: Music

-Initially, A. R. Rahman was signed in to compose original songs and background score for the film but he opted out after disagreements with T-Series as he wanted them to share the copyrights of music between him and the lyricist.
-The film score was composed by Sandeep Chowta while the original songs featured in Om Shanti Om were composed by the duo Vishal–Shekhar with lyrics by Javed Akhtar.
+The film score was composed by Sandeep Chowta while the original songs featured in Om Shanti Om were composed by the duo Vishal–Shekhar with lyrics by Javed Akhtar, Kumaar and Vishal Dadlani.
 One song was composed by Pyarelal of the Laxmikant-Pyarelal duo.
 The vocals are provided by KK, Sukhwinder Singh, Marianne, Nisha, Caralisa Monteiro, Shaan, Udit Narayan, Shreya Ghoshal, Sunidhi Chauhan, Rahul Saxena, Sonu Nigam, Rahat Fateh Ali Khan, Richa Sharma, Abhijeet Bhattacharya, DJ Aqeel, DJ G, Kiran Karnath, Jackie V, Nikhil Chinapa, DJ Nawed and Zoheb.
-They intended the soundtrack to be a tribute to the music of the 1960s and 1970s, while appealing to newer audiences at the same time.
-Trade reports predicted the album to be commercially successful.
-The soundtrack album of Om Shanti Om was released on 15 August 2007 on CD.
+Trade reports predicted the album to be commercially successful even before its release.
+The soundtrack album of Om Shanti Om was released on 18 September 2007 on CD, and was the highest-selling music album of the year in India, with sales of around 2 million units.

-Pyarelal of the Laxmikant-Pyarelal duo guest composed the title Dhoom Taana.
-He had stopped composing after the death of his partner Laxmikant, but after Farah Khan requested a song as tribute to the music of the 70s and the 80s, he agreed at the insistence of his wife and daughter.
-The song was recorded with a 150-member-orchestra and traditional instruments like drums, tabla, dholak and dafli, a trademark of Laxmikant-Pyarelal.
-He used more than 40 different percussion instruments.